dustinpfister/blog_posts/_posts/threejs-vector3-clamp.md

 ### 1.2 - Version numbers matter with threejs

 When I wrote this post I was using threejs r127 when it comes to testing out source code examples.
+I have got into the habit of making sure that I always mentioning the version of threejs that I am using when it comes to write a post on the subject.
+The main reason why is because threejs is still a very fast moving project in terms of development and code breaking changes are happing all the time with it as a result.

 ## 2 - Basic example of the THREE.Vector3 clamp method.